 This paper presents the results of user studies that aim to determine and compare registration accuracy and speed for different user interfaces.
 Specifically, we compare the 2D desktop setup with two VR setups-using a sitting and a standing setup.
 All three user interfaces support the general registration task shown in Fig 2 and detailed in Section 2.1.
-In all three setups, the subject sees a reference organ kidney (modeled after the aforementioned VH kidney, see section 1.1) with a virtual purple target block on the left and a white tissue block on the right that needs to be matched in position and rotation with the target block.
+In all three setups, the subject sees a reference organ kidney with a virtual purple target block on the left and a white tissue block on the right that needs to be matched in position and rotation with the target block.
 In all cases, the sizes of the tissue block and the target block are identical, which resembles the real-world scenario in which a tissue block has just been extracted from an organ.
-We implemented the tissue block as a cuboid as this primitive shape mimics the approximate dimensions of realworld tissue samples, and because testing multiple shapes would have been out of the scope of this study.